geode-sdk/docs/handbook/vol1/chap1_7.md

 ![Image showing the main menu in GD with a 'Hello, world' text on top](/assets/hello_world.png)

 If it works for you, **congratulations!** You have now officially built your first Geometry Dash mod!
-Go grab a lil juice from the kitchen and give yourself a little treat :)
+Go grab a lil orange juice from the kitchen and give yourself a little treat :)

 After drinking your juice however, it's time to get back into business.
 So we've got a Hello, World! going, that's great.
 Now it's time to start crafting something actually useful.